 Addison and Hedgefield

 From the woodland at Addison, to the scrub and grasslands at Hedgefield, this place is a thriving wildlife refuge.
-The woodland at Addison and the scrub and grassland at Hedgefield support an…
+A great destination to see an array of wildflowers and species of bird.

 From the woodland at Addison, to the scrub and grasslands at Hedgefield, this place is a thriving wildlife refuge.
-The woodland at Addison and the scrub and grassland at Hedgefield support an…
+A great destination to see an array of wildflowers and species of bird.

 Black Plantation comprises 13.8 hectares of woodland dominated by semi-mature birch with a scattering of oak and other native broadleaf trees.